jillmpla/smallweb/README.md

   <li><a href="http://jillpla.com/landingpage1/landpage1.html" target="_blank">Landing Page 1</a> - full screen, responsive landing page using HTML5/CSS3
   <li><a href="http://jillpla.com/minifib/minifib.html" target="_blank">Mini Fibonacci</a> - generates the Fibonacci sequence using JavaScript
   <li><a href="http://jillpla.com/squareroot/squareroot.html" target="_blank">Square Root</a> - generates the square root of any number using JavaScript
+  <li><a href="http://jillpla.com/sqanimation/squareanimation.html" target="_blank">Square Animation</a> - a primitive square animation using JavaScript
 </ul>
 <hr>
 Created with: <a href="https://www.jetbrains.com/webstorm/?fromMenu" target="_blank">WebStorm</a> by <a href="https://www.jetbrains.com/" target="_blank">JetBrains</a> & <a href="https://codepen.io/" target="_blank">Codepen</a>